resthub/resthub-js/src/documentation/controller.rst

 There are 3 main points on the example :
  * The home.html html template is loaded thanks to the text plugin, and stored in the tmpl variable
- * tmpl is the compiled template, it is stored in the this.template attribute in order to be used later by the rendering process
+ * The template is stored in the this.template attribute, and will be compiled during Controller initialization in order to be used later by the rendering process
- * render function dynamize the home.html html template with datas passed as parameter
+ * render function dynamize the home.html html template with data passed as parameter

 We saw in the class paragraph that init() method acts like a constructor.
 So during construction, the view will be rendered.